 - a.
 CurrentIoServer\$ mmchfirmware --type storage-enclosure - b.
-CurrentIoServer\$ mmchfirmware --type drive - 11.
+CurrentIoServer\$ mmchfirmware --type drive - c. mmhealth node show -N all --verbose- This command shows any system health related issues to address. - d. gnrhealthcheck This command determines if there are any issues in various areas of ESS.
+Any problems that show up must be addressed before MES starts. - 13.
 Add new storage into recovery groups.

-'''

-gssgenclusterrgs -N gssio3,gssio4 --suffix=-te0 --resize --legacy=no
+gssgenclusterrgs -N gssio3,gssio4 --suffix=-te0 --resize

-'''

-12. Verify that the new storage is available and the DA is rebalancing.
+14. Verify that the new storage is available and the DA is rebalancing.